awl4114awl/secure-internal-web-server-rhel-apache/README.md

 ### 1. Established Secure SSH Access

-After I deployed a Red Hat Enterprise Linux 9.4 (Gen2) virtual machine using Azure IaaS, I connected to the VM using SSH from Windows PowerShell and validated the operating system version.
+After I deployed the vm, I connected to it using SSH from Windows PowerShell and validated the operating system version.

 <p align="left">
   <img src="assets/Screenshot 2026-02-13 220214.png" width="600">